-2.4.1.
+2.1.4.1.
 Built-in scope types

-There are five standard scope types defined by this specification, all defined in the package jakarta.enterprise.context.
+There are three standard scope types defined in CDI Lite, all defined in the package jakarta.enterprise.context.

-- The container must provide an implementation of the @RequestScoped, @ApplicationScoped and @SessionScoped annotations defined in Context management for built-in scopes.
-Note that these standard scopes can be extended by third-party extensions as defined in The Context interface - The @ConversationScoped annotation represents the conversation scope defined in Conversation context lifecycle. - Finally, there is a @Dependent pseudo-scope for dependent objects, as defined in Dependent pseudo-scope.
+- The container must provide an implementation of the @RequestScoped and @ApplicationScoped annotations defined in Context management for built-in scopes.
+Note that these standard scopes can be extended by third-party extensions as defined in The Context interface - Finally, there is a @Dependent pseudo-scope for dependent objects, as defined in Dependent pseudo-scope.

-If an interceptor or decorator has any scope other than @Dependent, non-portable behavior results.
+If an interceptor has any scope other than @Dependent, non-portable behavior results.

-2.4.2.
+2.1.4.2.
 Defining new scope types